niquefa/niquefa/README.md

 I participated two times in the ACM ICPC World Finals as a contestant and three times as a coach (from 2011 to 2015).
 I coached the first Colombian team to become the Latin American champion of the ACM ICPC Regional Contest."

+To this day, from time to time I still take part in some online contests just for the fun of it, but I'm too rusty.

 ## Advice to check this readme

 It is meant to be read in dark theme, except may be some parts, sorry I'm no designer 😅.